Tahsin411934/TypescriptAssignment/README.md

-## Please click on a question to expand and see the answer.
+## Please click on question to expand and see the answer.

 <details>
   <summary><strong> What are some differences between interfaces and types in TypeScript?</strong></summary>